top of page

 Other research shows that employees were able to be more productive when indoor plants were included in their work area.
 This is likely linked to the plants' effects on attention and focus. [*] While productivity is helpful on its own, this ability to focus can also lend itself to greater mental health.
 By allowing you to accomplish tasks, the presence of plants also clears up additional mental space to deal with all areas of life.

 In multiple studies, researchers found that participants experienced fewer incidences of symptoms of anxiety as well as decreased depressive symptoms.
 Additionally, participants reported increases in their mood and improved memory span.
-There’s also evidence that depression treatment, like cognitive-behavioral therapy (CBT) in combination with exposure to indoor plants and nature can significantly aid in reducing symptoms of depression. [*]
+There’s also evidence that depression treatment, like cognitive-behavioral therapy (CBT) in combination with exposure to indoor plants and nature, can significantly aid in reducing symptoms of depression. [*]

 Studies suggest that surrounding yourself with greenery, such as a garden or indoor plants, can spark creativity.
 In fact, one study reported that employees with natural elements in their offices were 15% more creative than employees who didn’t have plants. [*]